How can artificial intelligence recognize a face? This is how.

 Deep machine learning or deep neural networks are about a computer program that learns on its own.
 The reason it is called “neural” or “neural network” comes from the fact that technology is inspired by the human brains’ properties to transform data into information.
 It is a variant of the broader concept of machine learning, which in turn is part of what we call artificial intelligence.

-With deep machine learning, an algorithm serves training data and generates out a result.
+With deep machine learning and machine learning applications, an algorithm serves training data and generates out a result.
 But on the way between these two, the algorithm interprets the signals – thus training data – in a number of layers.
 For each new layer, the degree of abstraction increases.

 For example, let’s say that you want to build a deep neural network that can differentiate different faces or that can determine which faces are identical.
 Exercise data should then be a large number of images on the faces (the larger the dataset, the more accurate the network, at least in theory).
 Partly on different faces, but also many pictures on the same face.